-English language focuses on the past and present uses of the English language in both non-literary and literary forms, from everyday conversation to the language of literature and the media.
+English language focuses on the past and present uses of the English language from everyday conversation to the language of literature and the media.

-You will learn about the structure of modern English, the history of English, and medieval language and literature, and will acquire the use of basic tools for describing and discussing language and improving your communication skills.
+You will learn about the structure of modern English, the history of English, and medieval language and literature.

-Initially, you will focus on phonetics and grammar of modern English and on Old English, the ancestor of our modern language.
-You then study varieties of English, semantics, the language of literature, Scots, the history of English and medieval English literature.
+You will focus on phonetics and grammar of modern English and on Old English, the ancestor of our modern language.
+You will then study varieties of English, semantics, the language of literature, Scots, the history of English and medieval English literature.

 Years 3 and 4

 If you progress to Honours (years 3 and 4) you will study mainly core subjects in year 3, while in year 4 you will study mainly special options such as English historical linguistics, medieval literature, manuscript studies and book history, sociolinguistics, phonetics and phonology, grammar and linguistic theory, digital humanities, and Scots language.

 We have a well-established EU exchange programme with opportunities to study for a year at universities including Alcalá, Groningen and Helsinki.
 Some of our students spend their third year in North America or Australasia, though special arrangements apply in these cases.
 Recent placements have been in Toronto, Auckland and Montreal.

 Academic entry requirements

 for entry in 2016

 - Minimum academic entry requirements: BBB.